kili-technology/kili-python-sdk/docs/sdk/tutorials/ocr_pre_annotations.md

   1. [create a project](https://console.cloud.google.com/projectcreate) (or use an existing one)
   2. then go to the [Cloud Vision API page](https://console.cloud.google.com/apis/library/vision.googleapis.com)
-  3. activate the API for your project (you might need to associate facturation information if you haven't already)
+  3. activate the API for your project

 Now that the API is activated we will need to get a secret key in order to call the API later in our project: